Health and Safety

 The Department operates modern and well equipped laboratories for personnel dosimetry, calibration of health physics instruments and measurement and radiochemical analysis of radioactive materials.
 The Department also carries out assessments and scientific research related to its fields of competence.

-The main task of the Radiation Protection Section is to ensure that use and handling of radiation sources and radioactive materials are in agreement with national laws, regulations and guidelines and with recommendations from international organisations.
+On main task is to ensure that use and handling of radiation sources and radioactive materials are in agreement with national laws, regulations and guidelines and with recommendations from international organisations.

 The Department’s research activities include the joint Norwegian-Russian investigations of radioactive contamination in the Arctic areas as well as radioecology projects within the EU’s 4th and 5th framework programmes and Nordic safety research co-operation.
 The Department also takes part in several projects related to radiation protection and radioactive waste, such as measurements, analysis and guidance in connection with decommissioning of platforms and other installations used in the oil and gas industry.